1100 13th Street, NW, Suite 750Washington, DC 20005202.887.6400Customer Service: 800.544.0155

 Kiplinger's Personal Finance

-Brendan joined Kiplinger in the fall of 2018 as a reporter and researcher.
+Brendan joined Kiplinger in 2018 and writes about technology, security and money.
 A Chicagoland native, he graduated from DePaul University with a dual degree in journalism and political science.
-Before moving to Washington, Brendan covered local politics for NBC Chicago and daily news for BusinessDen in Colorado.
+Before moving to Washington, D.C., Brendan covered local politics for NBC Chicago and daily news for BusinessDen in Colorado.

 NFL linebacker Brandon Copeland shares his money playbook with friends, family and students.

 Identity thieves are more skilled at their nefarious craft than ever.

 See More From: Scams

 Scams targeting seniors are still growing, but safeguards are being built.